scottjdownes/gettingandcleaning/Codebook.md

 The activityName field represents the human readable version of the activity the test subject was performing at the time of the measurement.

 ###Measurements
 The remaining fields represent means over a collection of measurements.
 In some cases, these represents means of standard deviations.
-In other cases, they are mmeans of means.
+In other cases, they are means of means.
 The list is quite long as it represents all meaningful measurements taken against the subject and activity.

 Note the measurements are typically recorded with x, y, and z coordinates.
 The relevant areas below are grouped accordingly.

 *tBodyAcc.std...X*

 *tBodyAcc.std...Y*
 *tBodyAcc.std...Z*